mapbox/rio-merge-rgba/README.md

 A `rio merge` alternative optimized for large RGBA scenetifs.

 `rio merge-rgba` is a CLI with nearly identical arguments to `rio merge`.
 They accomplish the same task, merging many rasters into one.
-The differences are in the implementation:

 ```
 $ rio merge-rgba --help